-Directors of the Company who are also officers or employees receive no compensation for their services as directors or as members of any committee of the Board of Directors, apart from their regular compensation for services as such officers or employees.
-Accordingly, Walter W. Morrissey, the Company's former Chief Executive Officer and Chairman of the Board and Michael J. Bourg, the Company's President, Chief Operating Officer and Treasurer are not included in this table as they received no compensation for their services as directors.
-The compensation received by Messrs.
-Morrissey and Bourg is shown in the Summary Compensation Table on page 14 of this Proxy Statement.
+Directors of the Company who are also officers or employees receive no additional compensation for their services as directors or as members of any committee of the Board of Directors, apart from their regular compensation for service as such officers or employees.
+Accordingly, Gregory D. Rizzo, Chief Executive Officer is not included in this table as he received no compensation for his services as director.
+The compensation received by Mr. Rizzo is shown in the Summary Compensation Table above.